 It depends on when the withholding occurred and when you submitted your tax information.
 However, generally, Outdoorsy is prohibited from returning withheld amounts.

-We may not report anything to the IRS.
+If you don’t meet either of the above requirements, we may not report anything to the IRS.
 You should consult with your own tax advisers to determine whether you need to report any activity on your income tax return.